-Why Kombucha Jars are so important for the perfect brew!
+Why kombucha brewing jars are so important for the perfect brew!

-By using a Kombucha jar with a tap, you are able to test your Kombucha without disturbing your newly build scoby on top of your Kombucha tea.
+By using a kombucha jar with a tap, you are able to test your kombucha without disturbing your newly made SCOBY on top of your kombucha tea.

 If you are looking to purchase a jar with a tap, please check out the link below for our 4 Litre and 8 Litre kombucha Jars.